-Hotel Summary: The Horse & Groom is an authentic Grade II listed Georgian Inn made of honey-coloured Cotswold Stone.
+For our final night of a summer trip to the Cotswolds last year, we were lucky enough to stay at The Horse & Groom, an authentic Grade II listed Georgian Inn made of honey-coloured Cotswold Stone.
 Brimming with character and period features, the Inn offers a cosy home from home whether it be for a drink, a delicious dinner or a stay in one of their comfortable rooms.
 The hill-top inn has been run by brothers Tom and Will Greenstock since 2005 who have built an award-winning team and created a thriving business.

 Reason for visit: To add a bit of luxury to the end of a three-night family trip to the Cotswolds.